 This hamburger casserole is ground beef and mushrooms in tomato sauce, tossed with pasta and topped with melted cheese.
 A comfort food classic that’s great for feeding a crowd, and can be easily customized to your tastes!

-You can’t go wrong with a hearty casserole such as chile relleno bake and chicken and broccoli casserole.
+You can’t go wrong with a hearty casserole such as sausage and rice casserole, chile relleno bake and chicken and broccoli casserole.
 Hamburger casserole is also on my regular rotation, and it’s always a big hit with both kids and adults.

 When I’m looking for an easy dinner that I know my family will love, I turn to hamburger casserole.
 It’s got seasoned beef in a savory sauce, with plenty of cheese on top.
 This is a must-try recipe!